MaxZanella/vocabulary-free-FSL/README.md

 ## Quick Overview

 In many real-world applications, class names may be unavailable, ambiguous, or poorly defined — yet we still want to adapt Vision-Language Models (VLMs) using only a few visual examples.
-As shown in the figure below, traditional few-shot learning methods rely heavily on known class names and handcrafted prompts, whereas **vocabulary-free few-shot learning** eliminates this dependency by leveraging only generic prompts.
+As shown in the figure below, traditional few-shot learning methods rely heavily on known class names and handcrafted prompts, whereas **vocabulary-free few-shot learning** eliminates this dependency by leveraging only generic prompts (e.g., from ImageNet classes).

 <div align="center" style="margin-top:20px; margin-bottom:20px;">
   <img src="intro.png" alt="vocab-free-fsl" width="500">
-  <p style="font-size:75%;"><em>Current few-shot learning methods assume that target class names are known, often requiring handcrafted or fine-tuned prompts.
-In vocabulary-free few-shot learning, we remove this constraint and classify images using only generic prompts, such as ImageNet classes.</em></p>
 </div>